-At Geisinger Commonwealth, third year is an innovative longitudinal integrated curriculum with a hybrid of inpatient block experiences and a six-month outpatient LIC.
+At Geisinger Commonwealth, third year is an innovative longitudinal integrated curriculum with a hybrid of inpatient and outpatient experiences.
 This hybrid model provides for outstanding continuity of outpatient care with dedicated outpatient faculty, and also allows for intensive inpatient training in each core discipline.
 This curricular approach also helps students develop a cohort of “continuity patients” in each clerkship and allows students to take part in the initial assessment, the plan of care, the intervention and in follow-up.
 The long-term nature of these relationships provides for a period of sequential learning with incrementally greater levels of responsibility that are not achieved in brief clerkships.
 It also allows for longitudinal assessment and feedback that are critical to the development of competence.
-In addition to the specific inpatient and outpatient clinical clerkship rotations, students also complete a block rotation of 80 hours of required emergency medicine experience and four weeks of electives and selectives.
+In addition to the specific inpatient and outpatient experiences for our six core clerkships, students also complete an 80-hour rotation in emergency medicine and four weeks of electives and selectives.

 The year is divided into two halves.
-For half of the year, students complete the outpatient LIC, working in all six disciplines simultaneously.
-For the other half of the year, they complete blocks (primarily in hospital settings), selectives, electives and emergency medicine.
+For one half of the year, students complete the outpatient curriculum working in all six clerkships simultaneously.
+For the other half of the year, they complete inpatient curriculum (primarily in hospital settings), selectives, electives and emergency medicine.

 A sample student schedule is shown below.

 During the six-month outpatient curriculum, students work one-on-one with attending physicians in an outpatient setting.
 This experience emphasizes continuity of students with their preceptors and patients, and allows the students to integrate into patient care in a meaningful way.
 During the outpatient curriculum students participate in six clerkships simultaneously.

 Please note that the image below is an example of a student's outpatient schedule; each student will have a unique schedule.

 The required and elective inpatient schedule is summarized below.